mramshaw/Alexa-Stuff/README.md

 ## Hardware

 Some general notes on actually *using* an Alexa device.
-If you haven't got a Wi-Fi router, you will need one - preferably that does G/N.
+If you haven't got a Wi-Fi router, you will need one - preferably one that does G/N. And if you are planning on using the web interface, you will need a Wi-Fi card (to talk to the Alexa device).

 #### Router configuration

 ![Router-setup](/Images/Router_setup.png)

 Set your router to use WPA or WPA2 (the _personal_ edition; I don't believe Alexa supports the _professional_ edition as yet.
-And WPA2 is probably the better option here.) but most definitely __not__ WPA/WPA2.
+And WPA2 is probably the better option here) but most definitely __not__ WPA/WPA2.
 If you are really having problems or just want to get started quickly (please re-configure later) use __None__.